 Admire the towers of Korcula

 Korčula was one of the finest fortified medieval towns in Croatia.
 Due to its strategic position, the town was built of thick stone walls and towers.
-In fact, you can still see the impressive defensive structures which dominate the skyline of the old town of Korčula.
+You can still see the impressive defensive structures which dominate the skyline of the old town of Korčula.

 On the edges of the town, you can see eight remaining towers (there used to be twelve towers) that were built in the Middle Ages.
 Heading from north to the west you can see Zakerjan Tower, Kanavelić (the name was given after poet from 16th century Petar Kanavelić), and Sea Gate Tower (a small, crumbling tower with inscription in Latin from 1592 declaring that Korčula was founded after the fall of Troy).

-Lastily, on the hill above the Old Town of Korčula is Forteca – the English name for the tower is Fort Wellington.
-The tower was built in 1813 on the place of the Venetian fortification from 1616.
+Lastly, on the hill above the Old Town of Korčula, is Forteca – the English name for the tower is Fort Wellington.
+The tower was built in 1813 in the place of the Venetian fortification from 1616.

 Explore the remarkable Old Town of Korcula